mohamaadbey/mohamaadbey/README.md

 ### 🎓 Learning Management System

-A learning management platform built to manage courses, users, educational content, and the overall learning process.learning processlearning processlearning process
+A learning management platform designed to manage courses, users, educational content, and assessments.
+It provides a structured environment for course delivery, student enrollment, progress tracking, and user management.

 **Technical Challenges**